giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - [Fan Chen and Lin](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/blob/master/Algorithm/Fan%20Chen%20and%20Lin/FCLsmo.m) (2nd order method)

 ## Testing and analysis
-The last part of the project consisted in comparing the training of the various implementations on different dataset.
+The third part of the project is testing and analysis stage.
+This phase is clearly divided in two sub-step:

+1. A first set of tests is focused on three different (bidimensional) dataset that were artificially generated.
+The main goal of this firts test phase is to assert the correctness of all the implementations.
+In fact, it was easy to detect errors an imprecisons in the implementations, testing the algorithms against this small-size and known datasets.

+2. A second series of tests is focused on four datasets of more substantial size and with a number of featues greater than two.
+The aim of this second set of tests is to compare how a 1st order SMO and a 2nd order SMO perform in the training phase.
+To do so, the training phase is repeated in three different settings:
+- Joachims'version with Working Set Size (WSS) equals 4
+- Joachims'version with WSS equals 6
+- Fan Chen and Lin
+The statistics collected in this second series of test were used to gain a better understanding on how these different training techniques behave.

 ## First series of tests
-A first set of tests was carried out on three different (bidimensional) dataset that were specially generated to test how the implementations approximate well known functions.

 A sample of the artificial dataset used, is shown in the images below:

 CORNERS DATASET
 <p align="left">
 <img width="308" alt="corners" src="https://user-images.githubusercontent.com/32396630/50488895-ff3f5b80-0a04-11e9-8b38-b88c7de53a4a.PNG">